jtriley/StarCluster/docs/sphinx/plugins/hadoop.rst

     distributed processing of large data sets across clusters of computers using a simple programming model.
 It is designed to scale up from single servers to thousands of machines, each offering local computation and storage.
-Rather than rely on hardware to deliver high-avaiability, the library itself is designed to detect and handle failures at the application layer, so delivering a highly-availabile service on top of a cluster of computers, each of which may be prone to failures.
+Rather than rely on hardware to deliver high-availability, the library itself is designed to detect and handle failures at the application layer, so delivering a highly-available service on top of a cluster of computers, each of which may be prone to failures.

 This plugin will automatically configure the Hadoop framework on your